 The Shape of Epidemics

-Waves have taken pride of place in the COVID-19 crisis, serving not just to predict but also to persuade.
-As new infections soar in the United States, their special blend of mathematical and moral messaging will help to shape the future of the pandemic.
+Epidemic waves serve not just to predict but also to persuade.
+Their special blend of mathematical and moral messaging will shape the future of the pandemic.

 June 26, 2020